How it Started

 Later, in adulthood he was able, through a good deal of soul-searching, hard work, and luck, to recover from the shortcomings and deficiencies he encountered.

-To express his gratitude for the positive turn of events in his later life, he felt inspired and motivated to start a foundation that would assist in providing disadvantaged children and young adults, the very things he himself was deprived of; namely guidance, direction, understanding, love, connection, and protection.
+To express his gratitude for the positive turn of events in his later life, he felt inspired and motivated to start a foundation that would provide disadvantaged children and young adults the very things he himself was deprived of; namely guidance, direction, understanding, love, connection, and protection.

-Those are some of the basic needs that parents and guardians must fulfill.
+Those are some of the basic needs that parents and guardians must provide.

 Parents function in a GIVING MODE, children function in a RECEIVING MODE.

-It’s a fundamental law of nature and duty of all members of society to provide for the needs of its young, and it is the fundamental right of the youth to receive the love, care and protection that they need from all members of society.
+It’s a fundamental law of nature and duty of all members of society to provide for the needs of its young, and prepare them for the challenges of life.

 As per Hillary Clinton: “It takes a village to raise a child”.

-THE SUM FOUNDATION plans to focus not only on the physical aspect of people's lives, but also on its spiritual and emotional part, for this is the most neglected part of human affairs.
+THE SUM FOUNDATION plans to focus not only on the physical aspect of people's lives, but also on their spiritual/emotional part, for this is the most neglected part of human affairs.
 We believe that starts with Child Care.
 The good that happens in a child's home and school, by extension, happens in the community, the state, the country and the world.